 The U.S. government has two classifications for cannabis.
-Both medical and recreational marijuana are classified as Schedule I Drugs by the Drug Enforcement Agency (DEA).
+Both medical and recreational marijuana are classified as Schedule I Drugs by the Drug Enforcement Agency (DEA), with the exception of CBD.
+This cannabinoid’s DEA classification to a Schedule II or III drug seems imminent.
 On the other hand, hemp is regulated as a legal agricultural product.

-Coming back to our question “Is CBD vape oil legal?”, the answer always is based on the source.
+Coming back to vaping CBD oil, the answer is based on the source.
 There is a chance CBD sourced from marijuana will contain a measurable amount of THC, thus making it psychoactive and illegal under federal law.
-However, when CBD vape oil is sourced from hemp, there are no legal loopholes to jump through; hemp-based CBD vape oil is legal across the country.
+However, when CBD vape oil is sourced from hemp, there are no legal loopholes to jump through, as hemp-based CBD vape oil is legal across the country.

-Are there any Risks to Vaping?
+Are There Any Risks to Vaping?

-In particular, vaping forums recommend avoiding certain ingredients, such as Diacetyl, acetyl propionyl, and acetoin.
+In particular, vaping forums recommend avoiding certain ingredients, such as diacetyl, acetyl propionyl, and acetoin.
 These components have been linked to some pretty serious health issues, such as severe bronchitis.
 Also, while many ingredients currently used in vape juices have been proven safe when ingested, there is little information available regarding whether they are safe when inhaled.
 Be sure to investigate the ingredients of your CBD vape oil before use.
 Always source the highest quality CBD vape oil from a reputable company.

-Where to Find Quality Vape oil?
+Where to Find Quality Vape Oil